Causal Bandits without Graph Learning: Generalization to Multiple Parent Nodes

 \section{Generalization to Multiple Parent Nodes}

 Let $\cP$ be the set of all parent nodes of the reward node.
-We generalize \cref{alg:thealg} to an algorithm that finds all the parent nodes of the reward node by repeatedly discovering each of the parent nodes in \cref{alg:multiparent}.
+We generalize \cref{alg:thealg} to an algorithm that finds all the parent nodes of the reward node by repeatedly discovering each of the parent nodes in \cref{alg:multiparent} with a more detailed version of the same algorithm presented in \cref{alg:full} in the appendix.

 \paragraph{Remark.} On \cref{line:call-thealg} \cref{alg:multiparent} calls \cref{alg:thealg} to find a next parent node $P$ with the starting candidate set being equal to $\cS$.
 While previously \cref{alg:thealg} could use only atomic interventions to determine if an arbitrary $X\in\cV$ is an ancestor of $P$, in this case this algorithm will intervene on $\hat{\cP}\cup\cbr{X}$ to find if there exists a realization that changes $R$ by changing the value of $X$ while keeping the other values in the intervention set constant.
-This would imply that $X$ is an ancestor of some parent node in $\cP$. \Cref{alg:multiparent} uses the observation that if $P,P'\in\cP$ and $P\in\bar\cA(P')$, then $P'$ will be discovered by \cref{alg:thealg}, but not $P$.
+In other words, the mean reward estimate and empirical distributions over all the nodes under intervention will be compared to the corresponding values under all interventions over $\hat{\cP}$ and the descendants of $X$ are determined similarly.
+If a change under same values of $\hat\cP$ but different values of $X$ occurs, then $X$ concluded to be an ancestor of some parent node in $\cP\setminus\hat\cP$. \Cref{alg:multiparent} uses the observation that if $P,P'\in\cP$ and $P\in\bar\cA(P')$, then $P'$ will be discovered by \cref{alg:thealg}, but not $P$.
 This happens because even if $P$ is intervened on, the algorithm would have to exclude the descendants of $P$ before returning $P$ as the parent of the reward node.
 Afterwards, by recalling \cref{alg:thealg} and providing it with $\hat{\cP}$ that contains $P'$, it will be able to discover $P$ as another parent node.

 As an example, consider the graph in \cref{fig:multiparent-example}.
 During the first call to \cref{alg:thealg} the node $P_2$ will be discovered.
 In the second call to \cref{alg:thealg} with $\hat{\cP}=\{P_2\}$, there needs to be an intervention on $P_2$ in order to cut the causal link from $P_1$ to $P_2$ to determine whether $P_1$ is a parent of the reward node $R$.